stefanszasz/network-logger/README.md

 ## Usage
 Run: `go build` in the current directory, then execute the program using a BPF as a first argument.
-For example: `./network-logger "tcp and udp" > output.data`.
-This will generate a *dot*-syntax based output that you can use to visualise network traffic using Graphviz tools.
+For example: start `sudo ./network-logger "tcp and udp" > output.data`.
+This will start to capture tcp & udp traffic and will output this to a file using graphviz *dot*-syntax based output that you can use to visualise network traffic using Graphviz tools.

 Output should look like this: